-The research involved an iterative process of exploratory cross-case learning between the five partner academic institutions on three continents (See Table 1) This participatory approach aimed to understand and unveil a better definition of factors, challenges and opportunities, as well as preconceptions and assumptions around partnering for transformation.
+The research involved an iterative process of exploratory cross-case learning between the five partner academic institutions on three continents (See Table 1) This participatory approach aimed to understand and unveil a better definition of factors, challenges and opportunities, as well as preconceptions and assumptions around universities' approach to engaging for transformation (operationalising the regional transformative mission as described in Trippl et al. forthcoming).
 In such participatory research, while the project may still start with a question and end with an answer, the process involves iterative, ongoing interaction and dialogue between relevant stakeholders, who all contribute towards a possible solution.
-Bringing together a diverse range of people with a shared interest or collective motivation, and supporting them to collaboratively address a complex set of challenges (Norman and Verganti, 2014) can allow for insights and ideas to be shared, developed and applied to inform new products, services, systems and experiences that respond to communities' ideas and aspirations (Sanders and Stappers 2014).
+Bringing together a diverse range of people with a shared interest or collective motivation and supporting them to collaboratively address a complex set of challenges (Norman and Verganti, 2014) can allow for insights and ideas to be shared, developed and applied to inform new products, services, systems and experiences that respond to communities' ideas and aspirations (Sanders and Stappers 2014).